gabriel-dp/Carta-Topografica/README.md

 ## 💡 Motivation

-This project aims to display the different map projections of the systematic topographic mapping of Brazil.
+This project aims to display the different cartographic projections of the systematic topographic mapping of Brazil.

-"Cartas Topográficas" are detailed maps that show the physical characteristics of an area, including elevation, terrain, and human-made features.
+"Cartas Topográficas" (Topographic Maps) are detailed maps that show the physical characteristics of an area, including elevation, terrain, and human-made features.

 They are crucial for navigation, planning, and analyzing geographical landscapes due to their accuracy in representing natural and artificial elements such as mountains, rivers, roads, and settlements.